 Visit Set up a Payment Gateway in Cashier for more information on how to complete this process.

 The shipping zones will determine which countries and provinces/states your store can ship to.

 You can either import your shipping settings from Shopify, or create your own shipping zones in Cashier.
 There's no limitation to the number of zones you can create or how many countries you can include in each zone.

 Note: We recommend using the "Rest of World" setting if you have a large list of countries for one shipping zone.

-Cashier uses default tax rates for the US and Canada.
+Cashier can use default tax rates for both the US and Canada.
 These are calculated at the most up-to-date rates we have available.

 By default, the app will not charge taxes for countries outside of Canada and the United States.

 Note: If a tax zone is not specified for a country, the app will charge 0% as that country's tax rate.